CassavaShelf Life, Storage, and Spoilage Guide

 10-12 months

 To freeze, peel and cut cassava into desired pieces.
-Blanch in boiling water for 3-5 minutes, then immediately cool in ice water.
-Drain thoroughly, pat dry, and pack into airtight freezer bags or containers, removing as much air as possible.
+Blanch in boiling water for 3-5 minutes, then cool rapidly in ice water.
+Drain thoroughly, pat dry, and pack in airtight freezer bags or containers, removing as much air as possible.

 Signs of Spoilage